open-component-model/ocm-website/content/en/docs/guides/input_and_access.md

 The Open Component Model spec supports multiple methods how to add resources to a component version.
 There are two different ways how to add content: Input Type and Access Type

-An **Input type** adds content along with the component descriptor and stores it in the same target repository where the component is store.
-After pushing the content this always resolves to a
+An **Input type** adds content along with the component descriptor and stores it in the same target repository where the component is stored.
+After pushing the content to the target registry this always resolves to the attribute

 ```
 relation: local